-Your mission: To recruit – and retain -- the very best and brightest of students to your graduate program.
-Students who will become the next generation of innovators and leaders.
-That means reaching out to promising students of all backgrounds, means and cultures and showing them what the University of Washington offers -- and how they will fit in here.
+Your mission: To recruit – and retain – the very best and brightest of students to your graduate program, students who will become the next generation of innovators and leaders.
+This means reaching promising students of all backgrounds, means and cultures and showing them what the University of Washington offers and how they will fit in on campus.

-> By attracting minority and underrepresented minority students through outreach, admissions, recruitment and retention, we improve and enrich the UW experience for all students and prepare them for the richness of a diverse society.
-If we provide supportive environments and ways for minority and underrepresented minority students to connect with faculty and other students across campus, they are more likely to stay at the UW and complete their degrees.
+By attracting underrepresented minority students through outreach, admissions, recruitment and retention, we improve and enrich the UW experience for all students and prepare them for the richness of a diverse society.
+If we provide supportive environments and ways for underrepresented minority students to connect with faculty and other students across campus, they are more likely to stay at the UW and complete their degrees.

-> GO-MAP (Graduate Opportunities & Minority Achievement Program), a program of the UW Graduate School, is the resource for recruiting and retaining minority and underrepresented minority graduate students.
+GO-MAP (Graduate Opportunities & Minority Achievement Program), a program of the UW Graduate School, is the resource for recruiting and retaining minority and underrepresented minority graduate students.
 Drawing from our expertise and more than 40 diversity plans campus wide, we have compiled this guide of best practices for minority student recruitment.

 We also provide a number of tools to boost your recruiting efforts.

 - Prospective Student Days – admitted prospective graduate students of color are invited to join us for Prospective Student Days (PSDs).
 This event provides the opportunity for prospective students to learn more about the network of support for diverse graduate students on the UW campus.

 - National Name Exchange – an online database, developed and maintained by the UW Graduate School, with names of promising minority undergraduates from more than 54 nationally-known universities.

 - Graduate School Ambassadors – a corps of graduate students from across the UW who can connect with your prospective students and reinforce your messages.